 Mandy Moody is a certified fraud examiner.
 Writing in ACFE’s “Insights” magazine, Moody says that people involved in fraud “…often exhibit certain behavioral traits or warning signs associated with their illegal activity.”
 In their “Report to The Nations” the ACFE found that one of the top five behaviors of fraudsters is “excessive control issues or unwillingness to share duties.”

 Jodi Chavez is the author of the “Top Ten Red Flag Warnings of Fraud.”
 Chavez is the president of Randstad Professionals in charge of staffing accounting and financial professionals in Newport Beach, CA. She writes that the No. 1 thing on her list of triggers for fraud is “missing documents…,” which, she says, “should raise suspicion and may require a more in-depth examination.”

 BIG CHANGES IN TENNESSEE LAW:

-But Judge James Martin III ruled that in Tennessee, it’s no longer fraud or even a “breach of fiduciary duty” when a court officer or fiduciary hides trust, legal and financial records from principals.
+But Judge James Martin III reversed Easter’s order and ruled that in Tennessee, it’s no longer fraud or even a “breach of fiduciary duty” when a court officer or fiduciary hides trust, legal and financial records from principals.

 Trustees appealed Martin’s findings, but the Tennessee court of appeals upheld Martin’s ruling.

-Legal and professionals in the Volunteer State are directly impacted by the ruling including agents and managers in the music business, to student-loan brokers and families trying to plan their estates.
+Thousands of legal and financial professionals in the Volunteer State are directly impacted by the change in Tennessee’s laws.
+Included in this group are agents and managers in the music business, student-loan brokers and families trying to plan their estates.

-To learn more about spotting and stopping fraud in probate, trusts and estates, visit www.stopprobatefraud.com or contact the volunteers at stopprobatefraud@gmailcom.
+To learn more about spotting and stopping fraud in probate, trusts, estates and guardianships, visit www.stopprobatefraud.com or contact the volunteers at stopprobatefraud@gmailcom.